PostScript fonts: Type 3

 Type 3 font (also known as PostScript Type 3 or PS3, T3 or Adobe Type 3) consists of glyphs defined using the full PostScript language, rather than just a subset.
 Because of this, a Type 3 font can do some things that Type 1 fonts cannot do, such as specify shading, color, and fill patterns.
 However, it does not support hinting.
-Adobe Type Manager did not support Type 3 fonts, and they are not supported as native WYSIWYG fonts on any version of Mac OS or Windows.
+Adobe Type Manager did not support Type 3 fonts, and they are not supported as native WYSIWYG fonts on any version of macOS or Windows.

 Type 4

 Type 4 is a format that was used to make fonts for printer font cartridges and for permanent storage on a printer's hard disk.
 The character descriptions are expressed in the Type 1 format.
 Adobe does not document this proprietary format.

 Type 5

 Type 5 is similar to the Type 4 format but is used for fonts stored in the ROMs of a PostScript printer.
 It is also known as CROM font (Compressed ROM font).